levitte/openssl-web/docs/OpenSSL300Design.md

 disallows certain algorithms and key lengths after certain dates.
 Security strengths are associated with these items.

-Algorithms with ≥ 112 bits of security strength are allowed.
+Algorithms with at least 112 bits of security strength are allowed.

-For signature verification, security strengths of ≥ 80 and < 112 are
-allowed for legacy purposes.
+For signature verification, security strengths of at least 80 and below 112 are allowed for legacy purposes.

 These two values could be defined and enforced in the FIPS module for keys, or it can be handled more simply in the Security Policy